-Management Practice Recommendation Tree Risk United Mutual will benefit from a tree risk management program by justifying removals that do get approved, saving trees from removal by ways of mitigation, and establishing a program to protect the urban forest from staff and priority changeover.
+Management Practice Recommendation protect the urban forest from staff and priority changeover.
 Create a tree risk program if trees are identified as potentially having a high likelihood of failure or the consequences of failure are above the acceptable level of risk.
 Tree risk management programs should be developed with an ISA TRAQ qualified arborist.
 Urban Wood Reuse Continue mulching program for landscaping needs and residential needs.
 Utilize mulch for tree maintenance by creating a mulch ring around the tree to build soil profile and retain soil moisture.
-Continue providing wood for the urban wood program within United Mutual.
+Continue providing wood for the urban wood program within Third Mutual.
 Removed trees can be used to create urban wood end-use products such as benches for native gardens, fencing, or educational plaques for tree species.
-This use of urban wood in its second life helps store carbon for a longer period of time, further increasing the sustainable forest practices of United Mutual as a community and its larger regional and global contribution to greenhouse gases, climate change, and increased heat and drought events.
+This use of urban wood in its second life helps store carbon for a longer period of time, further increasing the sustainable forest practices of Third Mutual as a community and its larger regional and global contribution to greenhouse gases, climate change, and increased heat and drought events.